Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 Like the defendant, The Guardian, I too seek a speedy resolution.
 I present my case in writing.
 I would also prefer to resolve this case with no trial.
 I am open to mediation, as long as I get a financial settlement.

-## How The Guardian's Biased Vaccine Coverage Damaged UK Society, Business, and my Personal Income from February 2020 to Summer 2023
+## How The Guardian's Biased Vaccine Coverage Damaged UK + Taiwanese Society, Business, and My Personal Income, from February 2020, to Summer 2023

 ![image](https://github.com/user-attachments/assets/3b0b051e-fd73-4a50-bac5-77bad0bb12cf)